allo-protocol/docs/pages/allo/building-on-allo.md

 page.
 Combined, the three documents should give you a good idea of the code you'll need to write to integrate your application with Allo.
-If you are also interacting with the Registry, then also review [Integrating with the Project Register](/project-registry/integrating-with-the-project-registry).
+If you are also interacting with the Registry, then also review [Integrating with the Project Registery](/project-registry/integrating-with-the-project-registry).

+## How to use this page

-Finally, this document also serves as a companion to the [Flow of Funds](/allo/flow-of-funds) page, which walks through the life cycle of a pool in Allo.
+This document serves as a companion to the [Flow of Funds](/allo/flow-of-funds) page, which walks through the life cycle of a pool in Allo.
 Whereas that page gives a high level overview, this one provides more in-depth technical information and is aimed at developers building on the protocol.

+Our aim is that Allo is a general purpose protocol for allocating resources onchain.
+That means that Allo implements a set of general-purpose methods that are quite abstract.
+How you end up using them in your application will depend a lot on what you're building.
+This page should help you understand the Allo core contract (`Allo.sol`) enough to build your own application on top of it.
+To aid in that understanding, this page seeks to do two things:

+1. Generally describe each of the core methods and how to use them
+2. Specifically walk through how each method would get used in an example application

 ## Creating a Pool